 All of our tours are aimed at people with a keen interest in nature.
 All tours are carried out at a gentle pace, with lots of time for trying to spot things and for me to explain what see.
-I do not profess to know everything but I know enough to provide interesting information to most participants.
-All tours are guided by me with a second guide/boat driver in support.
+I do not profess to know everything but I know enough to provide interesting information to tour participants.
+All tours are guided by me.
 Most tours are focused on the beautiful river in Tatai, the streams that run into it and the land that meets the streams.
-One tour goes further inland to explore jungle and a hilltop meadow.
+On full day tours, we can also go out to the main mangrove forest.

 Given the slow pace with lots of explanations, our tours are not necessarily suitable for young children, who can become easily bored.
 I leave that decision to their parents, who know them best.
 I have guided young kids who have been enthralled!

 Tours always involve a mixture of boating and walking around in nature.
 They can also involve kayaking, either to experience nature from another angle or to get to places we cannot get to by boat or on foot.

 All tours are aimed at immersion in nature and I will explain as much as I can about the things we encounter along the way.
 Our tours are not hikes or route marches through the jungle, but gentle exploration, getting up close and personal with nature.

 Depending on your interests, time scales and budget, different tour options might be more suitable for you.
 We can devise an itinerary for you to best match your circumstances.
 Please complete the form below to tell us your preferences.